-(a) The Commissioner may conduct an investigation under Subtitle 2 of this title, on the Commissioner's own initiative or may require a written complaint.
+(a) Except as otherwise provided in this section, the Commissioner may conduct an investigation to determine whether a provision of this title has been violated on the Commissioner's own initiative or may require a written complaint.

-(b) The Commissioner may conduct an investigation under Subtitle 4 of this title, on the Commissioner's own initiative or on receipt of a written complaint.
+(b) The Commissioner may conduct an investigation under Subtitle 3 of this title, on the Commissioner's own initiative or on receipt of a written complaint of an employee.